History of Major League Baseball on ABC: 2020s

 On October 5, 2022, ABC was scheduled to air at least one game from the 2022 Wild Card Series.
 ABC was also in-line to broadcast a potential third game of the American League Wild Card Series between the Seattle Mariners and Toronto Blue Jays.
 Ultimately however, Seattle wound up winning the series in two games, thus it wasn't necessary.

 On October 1–2, 2024, ABC aired Games 1 and 2 of the American League Wild Card Series between the Detroit Tigers and Houston Astros.
 The games on ABC were again produced by ESPN, and during the 4th inning of Game 1 from Houston, the graphics department displayed incorrect stats during the players' at-bats.
 During the top of the 8th inning of Game 2, ABC's broadcast was hit with further technical issues that this time, resulted in poor and out of sync audio quality.

 On February 20, 2025, MLB and ESPN agreed to opt-out of their deal at the end of the 2025 season.
+However, on January 21, 2026, ESPN announced that three Major League Baseball games would air on ABC for the 2026 regular season.
+The scheduled games are the Chicago Cubs vs. San Francisco Giants on Sunday, June 14, the New York Yankees vs. Boston Red Sox on Saturday, June 27, and the St. Louis Cardinals vs. Chicago Cubs on Sunday, August 16.
+This comes as part of ESPN's new, restructured three-year package, that calls for 30-game regular season games.